 Hot tubs and saunas have their similarities – they are both reliant on heat to relax the body and serve some healing properties.
 But they are also very different.
 For one, whilst a hot tub submerges the body in heated water, the sauna traps your body in a heated room.
 This makes it vital to know what to wear inside of a sauna, since you will have more options than a swimsuit.

 The internal temperature of that room stays between 70 and 100 degrees Celsius, increasing your skin temperature up to 40 degrees Celsius.
 The body will be prone to sweating at this point which is what a person wants when experiencing the spa.

 There are many different types of saunas and they each depend on what you want.
-Some include wood burning saunas (firewood provides the heat to the room) infrared saunas (heats the body using special lamps, not the room) and electric heated saunas (uses built in electrical heaters to heat up the room from the floor).
+Some include wood burning saunas (firewood provides the heat to the room), infrared saunas (heats the body using special lamps, not the room) and electric heated saunas (uses built in electrical heaters to heat up the room from the floor).